-Turns out that notary public is a public official that has been given the right to “administer oaths and affirmations” by the state.
-When you need to sign a document and “prove” you were the one signing it (or more importantly, the document requires it), you need to find a notary public (usually shortened to notary) to watch you do it.
+Turns out that a notary public is a public official that has been given the right to “administer oaths and affirmations” by the state.
+When you need to sign a document and “prove” you were the one signing it (or more importantly, the document requires it), you need to find a notary public (usually shortened to just a notary) to watch you do it.
 You show your ID, you sign, and they put their stamp on the document indicating they witnessed it.

 If you've ever looked for Missing Money (I recommend you give it a look if you haven't in the last few years), the claim forms will require you to get it notarized.

 When I worked at a company, all the administrative assistants were notary publics.
 It made finding a notary for my home purchase documents simple.

 In the years since, having left corporate America, finding a notary has become slightly harder.